redwoodjs/graphql

 What system dynamics does graphql have?

-graphql exhibits 2 data pools (Global Context Store, Package Dependency Cache), 2 feedback loops, 3 control points, 2 delays.
-The feedback loops handle recursive and polling.
+graphql exhibits 3 data pools (AsyncLocalStorage Context, Server Configuration Cache), 2 feedback loops, 4 control points, 3 delays.
+The feedback loops handle retry and circuit-breaker.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does graphql use?